monitorjbl/excel-streaming-reader/README.md

 This implementation has some extra features
 * OOXML Strict format support (see below)
+* More methods are implemented.
+Some require that features are enabled in the StreamingReader.Builder instance because they might have an additional overhead.
 * Check [Builder](https://github.com/pjfanning/excel-streaming-reader/blob/master/src/main/java/com/github/pjfanning/xlsx/StreamingReader.java#L38) implementation to see what options are available.

 # Include